-Tauseef Rahman is speaker of the following session:
+Tauseef Rahman is speaking in the following session:

-Karl Rexer is speaker of the following sessions:
+Karl Rexer is speaking in the following session:

 Anne G. Robinson

-Anne G. Robinson is speaker of the following session:
+Anne G. Robinson is speaking in the following session:

 Will has been with Caterpillar for the last 17 years.
 His current role is focused on driving the use of data and analytics into Caterpillar’s global dealer distribution network with the goals of driving sales, operational efficiencies and increased analytics maturity.
 The analytics solutions are tailored based on the dealer’s analytic readiness.